 How does dirt weed compare to mid-grade or top-shelf weed?

 Mid-grade or top-shelf weed is far better than dirt weed.
 It has fewer trichomes, less THC, and lesser flavor and scent.
 Top-notch cannabis has greater THC, richer tastes, and stronger effects.

 Learn to Make A Variety of Cannabis Products at CTU

 Do you have dirt weed in your stash?
 Do you want to transform your dirt weed into a variety of cannabis products?

-Enroll in Cannabis Training University’s online marijuana training program to learn how to make high-quality edibles, topicals, suppositories, concentrates, and so much more.
+Enroll in Cannabis Training University’s, the leading cannabis university to learn how to make high-quality edibles, topicals, suppositories, concentrates, and so much more.